-Bay Biosciences provides high quality, clinical grade bio-samples, cryogenically preserved biopsy tissue, FFPE tissue blocks, sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid specimens from patients diagnosed with Primary Biliary Cholangitis (PBC) disease.
+Bay Biosciences provides biopsy tissue, FFPE tissue blocks, sera (serum), plasma and peripheral blood mononuclear cells (PBMC) specimens from patients diagnosed with primary biliary cholangitis (PBC) disease.

 Primary Biliary Cholangitis (PBC) Overview

-Primary Biliary Cholangitis is considered an autoimmune disease, which means the body’s immune system is mistakenly attacks healthy cells and tissue.
-Researchers think a combination of genetic and environmental factors triggers the disease.
-It usually develops slowly.
+Furthermore, Primary Biliary Cholangitis is considered an autoimmune disease, which means the body’s immune system mistakenly attacks healthy cells and tissue.
+Moreover, researchers think a combination of genetic and environmental factors triggers the disease.
+In general, it usually develops slowly.

 Primary Biliary Cholangitis (PBC) Symptoms